bentomhall/nih-system/homebrewery/world/player-options.md

 At 20th level, as an action you can become what others think you, at least outwardly: a ravening fiend.
 You gain the following benefits for 1 minute or until you are incapacitated.
 Once you use this ability, you cannot do so again until you finish a long rest.
 - You grow shadowy wings, gaining a flight speed of 60 ft for the duration
 - Your attacks deal extra fire or necrotic (your choice) damage equal to one roll of the weapon's base damage die.
 Damage dealt by Divine Smite or Improved Divine Smite becomes that same damage type
-- You gain 20 temporary hit points whenever a creature is reduced to 0 HP within your Aura of Protection
+- You gain 20 temporary hit points whenever a creature is reduced to zero hit points within your Aura of Protection
 - The area within your Aura of Protection cannot be brighter than dim light, regardless of sources of illumination.
 If it already would be dimly illuminated, it becomes complete darkness.
 \page
 ## Planar Warrior